Navy Supply Corps School: Navy Supply Corps Introductory Programs

-Basic Qualifications Course and Division Officer Leadership Course
+Basic Qualifications Course

-The Basic Qualification Course (BQC) is a 20-week on duty program that teaches management techniques essential for understanding navy procedures through exams and practical assessments.
-The BQC teaches students supply management food service, retail operations, disbursing management, leadership and management and personnel administration.
+The Basic Qualification Course (BQC) is a 20-week in-person program that teaches management techniques essential for understanding Navy procedures through exams and practical assessments.
+The BQC teaches students supply management food service, retail operations, disbursing management, leadership management.
 These supply skills are tested through practical applications and examinations.
-The aim of the BQC is to get freshly commissioned Supply Officers ‘ready for sea’.
-All BQC students must complete the five-day Division Officer Leadership Course.
+The aim of the BQC is to get newly commissioned officers "Ready for Sea" as Supply Officers.
+All BQC students must complete a five-day Division Officer Leadership Course.
 This course teaches junior officers the skills to become an effective leader in an operational environment.
 This course is taught through scenario driven activities through use of interactive videos, role-playing and group-based discussions.
-Students will be placed in a work centre, build working relationships with the Chain of Command, improve time management, and discuss functional administration all to develop leadership principles.
+Students will be placed in a work center, build working relationships with the Chain of Command, improve time management, and discuss functional administration all to develop leadership principles.

 Basic Qualifications Course - Navy Reserve

 This program teaches individuals to become Navy Reserve supply officers.
-The Basic Qualifications Course - Navy Reserve program teaches fundamental, technical and managerial information required to be an effective Supply officer in the Navy Reserve.
+The Basic Qualifications Course - Navy Reserve (BQC-NR) program teaches fundamental, technical and managerial information required to be an effective Supply officer in the Navy Reserve.
 The total duration of the BQC-NR is 15 months.
 This time is made up of self-paced correspondence work with three different on-site training intervals.
 The BQC-NR course curriculum comprises Supply Management, Food Service, Disbursing Management, Retail Operations, and Leadership and Management.
 A minimum grade of 80 percent is required for each curriculum aspect.

-Intermediate Leadership Course

-The Intermediate Leadership Course is a five-day program that re-educates Supply Officers if they are taking a Department Head type role.
-This trains officers to think as a managerially Department Head rather than a functional Division Officer.
-Thus, this course is taught through role playing, group-based decisions and brainstorming.
-Particular leadership principles taught include competition and collaboration amongst peers and superiors, management of expectations, non-reactive leadership, command climate influences, project and systems management, and growing/ developing junior Divisions Officers for the future.